kaifishr/MathLang/README.md

 - Removing unnecessary parentheses if they are not needed.
 - Learning to simplify expressions within parentheses first, then perform any exponents, followed by multiplication and division, and finally addition and subtraction.

+## Research Questions

+- Analyze loss, accuracy, entropy as a function of network parameters, activations, processed tokens, FLOPS, complexity / lenght of expressions:

 ## TODOs

+- Add check so that input / output sequence does not exceed length.
 - Run training with transformer model.
 - Try to avoid padding at output for simple arithmetic problems.
+- Compute correct max input and output length for padding.
 - Adjust loss function to ignore padding at output.
-- Compute correct max input and output length for padding.